Study Abroad: A few good reasons.

 - To understand globalization and international business

 - Study curriculum that will help you in your career.
-For example art, education,
+For example art, education, literature, or history

 - Live in a foreign country while studying their language and culture

 - Enhance your career goals by understanding international affairs and economy

 - Number of participating students has doubled in last decade

 - Possibilities for entire academic year, semester, summer programs, two week or other short-term programs